 Living Kidney Donation

-Nothing compares to giving the gift of life.
+Living kidney donation is when a living person gives one of their healthy kidneys to a person whose kidneys no longer function properly.
+A living donor can be a biological relative (parent, sibling, or child), unrelated (spouse or friend), or humanitarian (someone who donates their kidney to an unknown recipient on the national waiting list).
 According to the National Kidney Foundation, if someone is considering donating a kidney, he or she "must be in good health and have normal kidney function and anatomy."
 If the potential living donor meets the preliminary donation criteria, he or she will need to undergo further testing to ensure kidney compatibility.

 Becoming a living kidney donor is not an easy process.
 There are several tests and steps that are done to determine if you can become a living donor.
 If you are considering becoming a living kidney donor, please read through this information as you make your decision.
 The Iowa Methodist Transplant Center hopes to prepare you for each step of your living donation process.